MicrosoftDocs/fabric-docs/docs/data-factory/connector-sftp-copy-activity.md

         **Wildcard file name**: Specify the file name with wildcard characters under the given folderPath/wildcard folder path to filter source files.

-    - **List of files**: If you select this type, you can specify the **Folder path** and  **Path to file list** to indicates to copy a given file set.
+    - **List of files**: If you select this type, specify the **Folder path** and  **Path to file list** to indicates to copy a given file set.
 Point to a text file that includes a list of files you want to copy, one file per line.
 For more examples, go to [File list examples](/azure/data-factory/connector-sftp#file-list-examples).

-      - **Folder path**: Specify your common home folder for paths in the text file specified in **Path to file list** if it has.<br>
+      - **Folder path**: Specify the path to your source folder.
+It is required.<br>
       - **Path to file list**: Specify the path of the text file that includes a list of files you want to copy.

         :::image type="content" source="./media/connector-sftp/list-of-files.png" alt-text="Screenshot showing list of files.":::